 How are the stem cells collected?

-Bone marrow and adipose tissue are collected from the patient in a hospital setting under light general anesthesia.
+Bone marrow and adipose tissue are collected from the subject in a hospital setting under light general anesthesia.
 These procedures are minimally invasive and done on an out-patient basis.

-- Adipose tissue collection – Each patient’s own fat tissue is collected by a licensed plastic surgeon via mini-liposuction.
+- Adipose tissue collection – Each subject’s own fat tissue is collected by a licensed plastic surgeon via mini-liposuction.
 The procedure typically take about an hour.